maxloosmu/gsheet/UserGuide.md

 ### Single Cell Keywords

-The keywords here are outlined in blue.
+The typed keywords here are outlined in blue.

 | **Type the Keyword** | **Google Sheet Will Output This Layout** |
 | --- | --- |